Bill Elliott: 2002: Back-to-back wins at Pocono and Indianapolis

-The 2003 Season: Final Full-Time Season
+2003: Final full-time season

 The 2003 season ultimately became Elliott's final full-time season.
 It was a struggle through the first 26 races of the season, as Bill only had five Top 10 finishes and was 16th in points.
 In the final ten races, Elliott went from 16th in points to finishing 9th in the overall standings, as he finished in the top-fifteen in all ten races, had five top-five finishes, seven top-ten finishes, and led the most laps in three of the final seven races which included Elliott's final victory of his career.

 In the final seven races of the season starting at Kansas, Elliott started 8th and led the most laps, 115 of 267 laps, and finished 2nd to Ryan Newman who won on fuel strategy.
 Elliott followed that up with a 4th place finish at Charlotte, a 9th place finish at Martinsville, and a 4th place finish at Atlanta.
 Two weeks later, Elliott captured what would be the final win of his career at Rockingham (Ironically enough, at the same track where he made his first career NASCAR start back in 1976).
 Elliott officially started 5th, but had to start dead last in the back of the field due to an engine change after qualifying.
 He still managed to climb through the field and lead the most laps of the race, leading 140 of the 393 laps, en route to capturing his 44th and final NASCAR race win over future seven-time NASCAR champion Jimmie Johnson.
-A week later in the season finale, Elliott came within a lap of winning his final race as a full-time driver in the Ford 400 at Homestead-Miami.
-Elliott dominated the entire race, leading 189 of the 267 laps and was on his way to victory, but a cut tire on the final lap in turn two allowed Bobby Labonte to score the victory (which ended up, being the final win of Bobby's career).
+A week later in the season finale, Elliott came within a lap of winning his final race as a full-time driver in the Ford 400 at Homestead–Miami.
+Elliott dominated the entire race, leading 189 of the 267 laps and was on his way to victory, but a cut tire on the final lap in turn two allowed Bobby Labonte to score the victory (which ended up being the final win of Bobby's career).
 Elliott still finished the race in 8th place and maintained his 9th place position in the final points standings, his best points finish since finishing 8th in the 1997 standings.

 Elliott officially withdrew from the ballot as NASCAR's Most Popular Driver, giving the award to Dale Earnhardt Jr., who would go on to win for 15 straight years from 2003 to 2017, a NASCAR record.
 A few weeks later after the 2003 season ended, Elliott announced that he was relinquishing the No. 9 car to Kasey Kahne and switching to a part-time schedule driving R&D cars for Evernham.